 Sperm Production Explained

 While we mostly focus on female fertility, in this post we’re going to take a look at male reproductive health and, in particular, sperm production.
-In fact, knowing the sperm life cycle is actually really important for also understanding the female fertile window, and for understanding fertility more widely.
+In fact, knowing more about male reproductive health is actually really important for also understanding the fertile window, and for understanding fertility more widely.
 Read on to find out more...

 Male fertility vs female fertility

 A crucial, and often difficult, difference between female and male fertility is time.
 While female fertility is limited to a number of years, men are fertile for most of their adult life.
 One of the reasons for this is that women are born with all of their egg cells and the quality of these decreases with age.
 On the other hand, sperm are continuously produced, with approximately 100 million made each day!
 So how does sperm production work?
 What is the process?
 How long does it take?
 And what does this mean for men wanting to improve their sperm sample quality?

 Semen is another word for ejaculate - the fluid which is expelled from the penis during sexual climax.
 But what is semen made of?
 Firstly, ejaculate is made up of two components: The sperm, which comes from the testicles, and the seminal fluid, which is produced in other organs, including the prostate.
 These two components are mixed during ejaculation, creating semen.
 Today we’ll focus on sperm production in the testicles, a process scientifically called spermatogenesis.